KeckObservatory/Keck-ETC/README.md

 ### Requirements

+The following are minimum system requirements necessary to run the API server and view the GUI.

-- Bash v4
+- Bash 4
 - Python 3.7

 - Python libraries:
-    - astropy v4
+    - astropy 4
-    - scipy v1.5
+    - scipy 1.6

 - Browsers:
-    - Chrome v?
+    - Chrome 51
-    - Firefox v?
+    - Firefox 54
-    - Safari v?
+    - Safari 10
-    - Edge v?
+    - Edge 15

-### Running
+### Execution

 To run the API server, run the executable file `etc-api` with argument `start`.
 To see usage, use `--help`.
 An example is shown below: